bkaraceylan/bkaraceylan.github.io/_posts/2020-05-03-defeating-aslr-part-2.markdown

 p.interactive()
 ```
 <br>
-Let's give full access to this folder and enable setuid for the binary and then switch to an unpriviledged user and test our exploit.
+Let's give full access to this folder and enable setuid for the binary and then switch to an unprivileged user and test our exploit.
 <br>
 ```terminal
 root@kali:~/Tuts/blogposts/smashbin/aslr_leak# chmod 755 *